jabrena/churrera-cli/README.md

 **OpenAPI:** https://editor-next.swagger.io/?url=https://cursor.com/docs-static/cloud-agents-openapi.yaml

-## How it works?
+## How does it work?

-`Churrera CLI` processes a `PML-Workflow` file which define a Job to be processes and it is composed by one or more `Prompts` which are executed by a `Frontier model`.
+`Churrera CLI` processes a `PML-Workflow` file which defines a Job to be processed and it is composed of one or more `Prompts` which are executed by a `Frontier model`.

 ![](./documentation/high-level-solution.png)